team3011/2025FTC/README.md

 *some of these steps may already be done in the released image for the 2024-25 FTC season
 1) read and complete only this page: https://ftc-docs.firstinspires.org/en/latest/programming_resources/tutorial_specific/android_studio/installing_android_studio/Installing-Android-Studio.html
 2) Github integration
-   	a) only read the following page: https://ftc-docs.firstinspires.org/en/latest/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.html
+   	a) only read the following page: https://ftc-docs.firstinspires.org/en/latest/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.html<br>
-   	b) log into Github
+   	b) log into Github<br>
    	c) Paste the URL to the DoDEA FTC 2024-25 base code: [https://github.com/team3011/2025FTC_BaseCode](https://github.com/team3011/2025_BaseCode)<br>
     	d) Click on Fork.
 This will take you to the “Create a new fork” page, and will auto-fill the “Owner” and “Repository name” fields.
 I would rename the repository to your team number following by an 'a'.
 Just enter a description (optional), leave the “Copy the master branch only” option checked, and click the green “Create fork” button.
 4) Importing the base project from GitHub<br>